 If businesses in Arizona miss important deadlines, such as annual report filings, they could be subject to harsh penalties.
 When hiring DoMyLLC as a registered agent, business owners can trust that their information will be uploaded to the online management system immediately upon delivery and that they will never miss an important deadline.
 DoMyLLC allows business owners to focus on running their business instead of having to burden themselves with compliance paperwork.

 How To Change Your Arizona Registered Agent

-If you are a business owner in the state of Arizona who is not satisfied with the registered agent currently representing your company, it’s possible that you can make a change
+If you are a business owner who is not satisfied with the Arizona Registered Agent currently representing your company, it’s possible that you can make a change.